 Mathilde Schechter 1918–1919; Fanny Hoffman 1919–1928; Dora Spiegel 1928–1946; Sarah Kopelman 1946–1950; Marion Siner 1950–1954; Helen Sussman 1954–1958; Syd Rossman 1958–1962; Helen Fried 1962–1966; Evelyn Henkind 1966–1970; Selma Rapoport 1970–1974; Ruth Magil Perry 1974–1978; Goldie Kweller 1978–1982; Selma Weintraub 1982–1986; Evelyn Auerbach 1986–1990; Audrey Citak 1990–1994; Evelyn Seelig 1994–1998; Janet Tobin 1998–2002; Gloria B. Cohen 2002–present.

 Nadell, Pamela S. Conservative Judaism in America: A Biographical Dictionary and Sourcebook (1988); Seventy-Five Years of Vision and Voluntarism (1992); The Sixth Decade: 1968–78 (1978); United Synagogue of America.
 National Women’s League.
 They Dared to Dream: A History of National Women’s League, 1918–68 (1967); Women’s League Outlook (1930–);Women’s League for Conservative Judaism website, www.wlcj.org.

 How to cite this page

 Schwartz, Shuly Rubin.
-"Women's League of Conservative Judaism."
+"Women's League for Conservative Judaism."
 Jewish Women: A Comprehensive Historical Encyclopedia.
 27 February 2009.
 Jewish Women's Archive.
-(Viewed on September 17, 2019) <https://jwa.org/encyclopedia/article/womens-league-of-conservative-judaism>.
+(Viewed on November 24, 2020) <https://jwa.org/encyclopedia/article/womens-league-for-conservative-judaism>.